seoyong/goact/goact-api/2-Authentication.md

-user | Id of the associated user access_token | The access token to be used in Authorization header of the requests token_type | The token type, currently supported type is "user" expires_in | *Optional* In how many seconds the token expires.
+user | Id of the associated user access_token | The access token to be used in Authorization header of the requests token_type | The token type, currently supported type is "user" redirect_after_login | *Optional* If not missing, the native app should redirect to the url. expires_in | *Optional* In how many seconds the token expires.
 If missing, the token is not set to expire.

 If the token is already expired, or otherwise cancelled, HTTP 403 error is